NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_arm_commander.rst

-Niryo Robot Arm Commander Package
+Niryo robot arm commander package
 ========================================

 | This package is the one dealing with all commander related stuff.
-| It is composed of only one node, which is running separately the arm commander and the tool commander
+| It is composed of only one node, which is running separately the arm commander and the tool commander.

-Arm Commander Node
+Arm commander node
 --------------------------
-The ROS Node is made to interact with :
+The ROS Node is made to interact with:
  - The Arm through MoveIt!
- - The tolls through the tools commander
+ - The tools through the tools commander.

-All commands are firstly received on the actionlib server which
+All commands are firstly received on the actionlib server which:
- * Handles concurrent requests
+ * Handles concurrent requests.
- * Checks if the command can't be processed due to other factors (ex: learning mode)
+ * Checks if the command can't be processed due to other factors (ex: learning mode).
- * Validates parameters
+ * Validates parameters.
- * Calls required controllers and returns appropriate status and message
+ * Calls required controllers and returns appropriate status and message.

-The namespace used is : |namespace_emphasize|
+The namespace used is: |namespace_emphasize|

 Parameters - Commander
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^